eunchangchoi/eunchangchoi.github.io/index.md

   <br>

  <strong> PUBLIC POLICY ENGAGEMENT & ACTIVITIES</strong> <br>
-▪ Panelist, Global Governance and Diplomacy Workshop, KDI School of Public Policy and Management, Hilton Seoul (Nov.2022)<br> ▪ "Analysis on the FCC Order: Indoor Location Accuracy of Wireless 911 Calls in the U.S." Korea National Police Agency(May.2022)<br>
+▪ Panelist, Global Governance and Diplomacy Workshop, <a href="https://www.kdischool.ac.kr/"> KDI School of Public Policy and Management</a>, Hilton Seoul (Nov.2022)<br>
+▪ "Analysis on the FCC Order: Indoor Location Accuracy of Wireless 911 Calls in the U.S." Korea National Police Agency(May.2022)<br>
 ▪ "Social Interactions in Virtual Metaverse and Human Rights",<a href="https://www.humanrights.go.kr/site/main/index002"> National Human Rights Commission of Korea</a> (Feb.
 2022)<br>
 ▪ <a href="https://zdnet.co.kr/view/?no=20220112165731">'The Rise of Political Deepfakes and Democracy'</a> Media & ICT Committee, National Assembly of Korea (Jan.2022) <br>